myroslavarm/Experimental-Completion/README.md

 - TypingVisitor for assigning types to nodes
 - CompletionSorter for establishing various sorting strategies

-If you go to Settings Browser -> Code Browsing -> Code Completion you can choose between CompletionController (our completion) and NECController (old completion) for the Controller, and (right now) between AlphabeticalSorter and ReverseAlphabeticalSorter for the Sorter.
+If you go to Settings Browser -> Code Browsing -> Code Completion you can choose between CompletionController (our completion) and NECController (old completion) for the Controller, and (right now) between AlphabeticSorter and ReverseAlphabeticSorter for the Sorter.
+Later we want to have an n-gram based and an OCOompletion-inspired sorting strategies.

 ![alt-text](https://github.com/myroslavarm/Experimental-Completion/blob/master/gsoc1.PNG)